Salyut 7: Equipment

-It had two docking ports, one on either end of the station, to allow docking with the Progress unmanned resupply craft, and a wider front docking port to allow safer docking with a Heavy Kosmos module.
+It had two docking ports, one on either end of the station, to allow docking with the Progress uncrewed resupply craft, and a wider front docking port to allow safer docking with a Heavy Kosmos module.
 It carried three solar panels, two in lateral and one in dorsal longitudinal positions, but they now had the ability to mount secondary panels on their sides.
 Internally, the Salyut 7 carried electric stoves, a refrigerator, constant hot water and redesigned seats at the command console (more like bicycle seats).
 Two portholes were designed to allow ultraviolet light in, to help kill infections.
 The medical, biological and exercise sections were improved, to allow long stays in the station.
 The BST-1M telescope used in Salyut 6 was replaced by an X-ray detection system.

 To support experiments in cultivating plants in space, several different plant life support systems were installed: Oasis 1A, Vazon, Svetoblok, Magnetogravistat, Biogravistat and Fiton(Phyton)-3.
 It was in Fiton-3 that Arabidopsis became the first plants to flower and produce seeds in the zero gravity of space.

-Salyut 7 was the most advanced and most comfortable space station of the Salyut series.
+Salyut 7 was the most advanced and comfortable space station of the Salyut series.
 A set of modifications to the interior made it more liveable.
 There were approximately 20 windows with shades on the Salyut 7.
 To protect the inside of the windows, they were covered with removable glass panels.
 The colour scheme was improved and a refrigerator was installed.
-The ceiling on the Salyut 7 was white; the left wall was apple green and the right one beige, a signature design by interior design architect, Galina Balashova, who carried on the concept through Soyuz to Mir and Buran, in an effort to replace 'survive' with 'comfort', working with seasoned cosmonauts to make living conditions better and 'closer to home'.
-Externally, in a departure from previous first generation stations, the large diameter operations section which housed the large scientific apparatus, was colored in a distinctive brown-red and white stripe pattern.
+The ceiling on the Salyut 7 was white; the left wall was apple green and the right one beige, a signature design by interior design architect, Galina Balashova, who carried on the concept through Soyuz to Mir and Buran, in an effort to replace 'survive' with 'comfort', working with seasoned cosmonauts to make living conditions better and 'closer to home' Externally, in a departure from previous first generation stations, the large diameter operations section which housed the large scientific apparatus, was colored in a distinctive brown-red and white stripe pattern.
 This was done to differentiate between it and the outwardly similar Salyut 6 that, for several months of its life, was in orbit at the same time.

+The experience of long-term space missions has provided valuable information about the effects of zero gravity for space medicine, leading to the development of new medications and new medical equipment (for example, the "Biogravistat" medical device was created based on the experience of Salyut 7).